team-alembic/ash_authentication/documentation/tutorials/getting-started-with-authentication.md

 if you do so then the extension will do it's best to validate that all required configuration is present.

-The {{link:ash_authentication:module:AshAuthentication.Strategy.Password|`password` DSL}}
-allows you to override any of the default values.
+The `AshAuthentication.Strategy.Password` DSL allows you to override any of the default values.

 ### `AshAuthentication.Strategy.OAuth2`